Expenses When Buying Property in Turkey

 Appraisal Fee

-Title Deed (Tapu) Transfer Fees
+Title Deed (Tapu) Conveyance Fees

 Real Estate Agent Fee